Vidzhet/p2ce-autosplitter/README.md

 - **Portal Revolution**

 ## **How to start a speedrun**
 **You can use *Start Speedrun* button in main menu or *Restart Speedrun* in pause menu.
-You can also just type "restart" command in console**
+You can also just type "reset" command in console**

 ## Features:
 - ### **Auto-Recording demos to separate run folder**